Euphrasiologist/oxygraphis/README.md

 Sp1    Sp3    1.0
 ```

-And I guess should be bipartite in structure.
+And I guess should be bipartite in structure (i.e. edges only from stratum 1 -> stratum 2).
 A warning is issued if it isn't, but does not halt the program.

 #### Derived graphs